vladbalcanu/Spring-Security-with-JWT/README.md

 # Spring-Security-with-JWT
-Basic Spring Authentification and Authorization with JWT token.
+Basic Spring Authentication and Authorization with JWT token.
 Contains Users with multiple roles and authorization based on said roles.